zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 ---
 layout: post
 author: Dickson Neoh Tze How
-title: "What's New in v0.13.0 and v0.13.1: Spark Integration, Custom Code and Recipes!"
+title: "What's New in v0.13.0 and v0.13.1: Spark Integration, Custom Code Deployment and Stack Recipes!"
-description: "This release brings Spark integration to ZenML."
+description: "This release brings the first iteration of Apache Spark into ZenML."
 category: zenml
 tags: zenml release-notes
 publish_date: September 01, 2022